carlosloureda/FEND-Travel-App/QUICK_NOTES.md

 - The Time Machine Request returns the observed or forecast weather conditions for a date in the past or future

 ### [Pixabay API](https://pixabay.com/api/docs/)

+## Server endpoints

+Branch `server-endpoints`

+Now that we have our basic server queries for external APIs let's work on resolving the proper client calls to send the necessary fields to that client.